 About Elizabeth

 During my college years, I had the opportunity to volunteer at an 1830s living history museum.
-It was there that I developed a passion for women’s history in early America.
+It was there that I developed a passion for women’s history.
 By dressing in the clothing of the time period and conducting in-depth research, I was immersed in the world of the early nineteenth century.

-Eventually I went for my masters and completed a thesis focused principally on the writings of an American president’s favorite granddaughter.
-Since then I have continued to do research on women and their lives throughout history, especially in the Early Republic era in America.
+Eventually I went for my Masters and completed a thesis focused principally on the writings of an American president’s favorite granddaughter, especially an 1830s diary she kept in England.
+Since then I have continued to do research on women in history.

 My first short story “Marie-Thérèse Remembers,” was published in Alternate Endings: A Short Story Anthology of Historical What Ifs in November 2022.
-I am currently working on writing my first novel, Mrs. Foxley’s Secret and a couple side projects.
+I am also currently working on writing my first novel, a time travel story set in 18th century France.

 "If adventures will not befall a young lady in her own village, she must seek them abroad."